microsoft/webvalidate/src/README.md

 - This release is the last release published to `DockerHub`
   - This release and future releases will be published to `ghcr.io/retaildevcrews/webvalidate`

+- `--json-log` is deprecated in v2.0
+  - use `--log-format json` instead (starting with this release)

+- `--summary-minutes` is deprecated in v2.0
+  - use some type of log to store and summarize the results

+- `--max-concurrent` is deprecated in v2.0
+  - use `--sleep` and `--timeout` to control connections

-- Test files must migrate to the new json format
+- Test files must migrate to the `new json format`
-- This is a breaking change in the 2.0 release
+  - `This is a breaking change in the 2.0 release`

 ```json